Log4j2 LevelRangeFilter Example

 • All error level logs will go to application-error.log file.

-Feel free to change the minLevel and maxLevel attributes according to your project needs.
+Feel free to change the minLevel and maxLevel attributes according to the project needs.

 <?xml version="1.0" encoding="UTF-8"?>